 The Sandveldhuisie is a recently built example of a typical Sandveld dwelling.
 There are several recognised mountain-biking, walking, hiking and canoeing trails and a sky-diving club.
+Annually, scores of sky-diving enthusiasts visit Citrusdal for a skydiving 'boogie' that lasts several days.

 The Cederberg Wilderness Area features the elephant's foot plant, the rare snow protea, and some of the best examples of San rock art in the Western Cape.